StienBoodts/CI-Portfolio-Project1/README.md

     - Pexels was used for images on about.html and background image on shipping.html and contact.html
     - Credits:
         - Artist portrait, about.html; Photo by Stefan Stefancik from Pexels.
-        - Art Galleries, about.html; First photo by furkanfdemir from Pexels, Second photo by Erik Mclean from Pexels, Third photo by Rachel Claire from Pexels, Last photo by Godisable Jacob from Pexels.
+        - Art Galleries, about.html; Background photo by Markus Spiske from Pexels, first photo by furkanfdemir from Pexels, second photo by Erik Mclean from Pexels, third photo by Rachel Claire from Pexels, last photo by Godisable Jacob from Pexels.
         - Market Photo, about.html: Photo by Gabriel Peter from Pexels.
         - Background photo on contact.html and shipping.html: Photo by Tara Winstead from Pexels.